How GPS Works

 Trilateration (Not Triangulation)

-That fourth satellite is critical because it allows the receiver to solve for timing offset in its internal clock.
+The fourth satellite allows the receiver to solve for its own timing error.

 Sources of Error

-Mobile devices often combine GPS with cellular, Wi-Fi, and sensor data for faster and more reliable positioning.
+Mobile devices often combine GPS with cellular and Wi-Fi data.

-GPS is not just for navigation.
-It provides precise timing signals used by:
+GPS is widely used beyond navigation.
+It provides precise timing for many systems:

 Other Global Navigation Systems